Defendant Name: Morgan Stanley & Co. LLC

 File Number 3-21825

-Allegation Type Other
+Allegation Type Broker Dealer

 Document Summary On January 12, 2024, the SEC instituted settled administrative and cease-and-desist proceedings against Morgan Stanley & Co.
 LLC, stating: "This matter involves fraudulent conduct perpetrated by two employees on Morgan Stanley’s Equity Syndicate Desk in the Americas (“Syndicate Desk”) involving large blocks of stock that the investment banking firm purchased from investors."